What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 Pardulas (or casadinas) are typical Sardinian sweets consisting of a 'cup' of pinched dough and a filling of ricotta and lemon or orange and saffron flavoring, which gives them their typical golden color.

-They have very ancient origins and most likely owe their name to their square shape they once had, when the pastry was sealed with four pinches on the edge to enclose the filling.
+They have very ancient origins and most likely owe their name to their square shape they once had, when the pastry was sealed with four pinches on the edge in order to enclose the filling.

 They are served with the island's typical liqueurs, such as myrtle, and there is also a savory version with goat cheese and mint.

-Cassata has a place of honor among the typical desserts throughout Sicily and was created to celebrate Easter after the fast of Lent.
+The Cassata has a place of honor among the typical desserts throughout Sicily and was created to celebrate Easter after the fast of Lent.

 Cassata is a very elaborate dessert, especially in the sumptuous decoration that covers it: the base of soft sponge cake is filled with a mouth-watering ricotta cream enriched with candied fruit and chocolate chips.
 The outer rim is made of green almond paste and the surface is covered with a thick sugar glaze and a rich candied fruit decoration.

-16. Toscana, 'Ramerino' bread
+5. Tuscany, 'Ramerino' bread

-16. Trentino Alto Adige, Asparagus and Eggs
+4. Trentino Alto Adige, asparagus and eggs

 Easter comes with the awakening of Nature, and there are many first fruits that can be brought to the table.